nvs/gem/.github/issue_template.md

 - Gem TD+ version;
 - Warcraft III version;
 - Replay(s);
-- Description of issue, including players affected and time of occurence.
+- Description of issue, including players affected and time of occurrence.

 Try to be both accurate and clear.
 When referencing a replay, provide either a link to the game played on a bot, or attach it directly as part of a ZIP